-The Board is informed by the International Executive Director, other SMT members and the GPI and Ships Works Councils.
+The Board is informed by the International Executive Director, other SMT members and the GPI and Ships' Staff Works Councils.
 The Board received input from the Board Audit Committee (BAC), consisting of two members of the Board and three representatives from NRO boards, which provides finance and fundraising oversight and prepares advice for the Board on the annual accounts, the budget, and the financial reports.
 The BAC also monitors and reports to the Board on the follow-up of issues raised in internal and external audits and recommendations in the external auditor's Management Letter.
+Additionally, since the Board made the historic decision to invest in a new ship, staff worked hard to sketch a solid picture of all finance and risk-related matters of the Ship investment, enabling the Board to make a well-considered decision.
+Moreover, before deciding, the Board found it critical to have a buy-in from Trustees, which would also be vital to the success of the Capital Campaign.